Portugal’s sunny southern coast is like no other, serving up soaring cliffs, charming fishing villages, and - of course - plenty of beach.

 Is the Algarve good for nightlife?

-Yes!
-Albufeira's Montechoro Strip (aka "The Strip") is the epicentre of nightlife, with bars, clubs, and live music until sunrise.
-Vilamoura's Marina is more upmarket, with cocktail bars and chic restaurants.
-Lagos has a lively bar scene too.
-If you're after a party, the Algarve delivers.
+Yes.
+Albufeira's Montechoro Strip is the headline party zone, with bars, clubs and live music until sunrise.
+Vilamoura's marina is the upmarket alternative, all cocktail bars and chic restaurants.
+Lagos has a strong bar scene too.
+If you're after a party, the Algarve delivers across all three styles.

 Can you surf in the Algarve?